Can I Sell My House With A Tax Lien? Selling Property With Delinquent Taxes

 How To Sell Your House With An Income Tax Lien

-You can ask the IRS to subordinate your federal tax lien.
-This doesn't remove your lien, but instead places it behind other creditors on your mortgage loan.
+To resolve this problem, you can ask the IRS to subordinate your federal tax lien.
+This doesn’t remove your lien but instead places it behind other creditors on your mortgage loan.
 To request subordination, file IRS Form 14134.
 IRS Publication 784 provides instructions for completing Form 14134.

 Subordinating your tax lien, and placing it behind your mortgage lender, will allow you to list your home and close the sale.

-If you live in a state that levies income tax, it too can place a lien on your home until you pay the taxes you owe.
+If you live in a state that levies income tax, your state can place a lien on your home until you pay any income taxes you owe.
 The laws regarding state tax liens will, of course, differ from state to state.
 If you can, consult an attorney familiar with your state’s tax laws.
 Of course, you can read them for yourself online, but your attorney will be much more familiar with your state’s actual practices for collecting back income taxes.

 Dispute The Lien